elmomoilanen/Hashmap/README.md

 - Iterate the hash map and apply a callback to the keys and data items by `hashmap_iter_apply`

     Iteration through the hash map continues as long as the callback keeps returning true.
 Callback must take two arguments: first for the key and second for the data item.
+Both must be regarded to be read-only data.

 See the *hashmap.h* header file for more information and examples.